Article Image

 Social Justice: Reservations address historical inequities (Article 16, Constitution).

-Ethics: Transparency in recruitment reduces corruption (e.g., K. D. Jadhav vs. UPSC case).
+Ethics: Transparency in recruitment reduces corruption (e.g., Jadhav vs. the UPSC case).

-Current Affairs: Lateral entry debates, exam language reforms, and diversity in bureaucracy.
+Current Affairs: Lateral entry debates, exam language reforms, and bureaucratic diversity

-1. The Indian civil service system is based on the principle of meritocracy, yet it faces criticism for elitism.
+1. The Indian civil service system is based on the meritocracy principle, yet it faces criticism for elitism.
 Discuss.
 2021 Mains (GS-II)

 2. Examine the role of UPSC in ensuring a fair and transparent recruitment process for civil services.
 2019 Mains (GS-II)

 3. How does the reservation policy promote social equity in civil services?
-Illustrate with examples.
+Illustration with examples.
 2017 Mains (GS-IV)

 Training

-Training is a vital part of Human Resource Development (HRD) in public administration.
-Training, as understood in the context of Personnel Administration, means the organized development of knowledge, skills, and attitudes necessary to execute administrative duties successfully.
-It ensures that civil servants remain competent, ethical, innovative, and responsive to citizens' needs.
+Training is a vital part of human resource development (HRD) in public administration.
+Training, as understood in the context of personnel administration, means the organised development of knowledge, skills, and attitudes necessary to successfully execute administrative duties.
+It ensures that civil servants remain competent, ethical, innovative, and responsive to the needs of citizens.

 Enhances administrative efficiency and effectiveness

-Prepares officers for changing governance challenges (e.g., digital governance, climate change)
+Prepares officers for changing governance challenges (e.g., digital governance and climate change)

-Equips officers with policy formulation and implementation skills
+Equips officers with skills in policy formulation and implementation

 Previous Year Question (UPSC Mains, GS-II, Public Administration Paper)

-1. Skill Enhancement: Technical, managerial, and behavioral skills.
+1. Skill Enhancement: Technical, managerial, and behavioural skills.

-2. Orientation to Roles: Sensitizing officers about their administrative, legal, and ethical responsibilities.
+2. Orientation to Roles: Sensitising officers about their administrative, legal, and ethical responsibilities.

 4. Change Management: Equipping them for reforms and innovations.

-5. Citizenship Training: Building empathy, inclusiveness, and constitutional values.
+5. Citizenship Training: Building Empathy, Inclusion, and Constitutional Values

 Types of Training in Civil Services